schartrand77/orderworks/README.md

 Visit `/login` to authenticate with the configured admin credentials.
 Sessions last 12 hours by default; logging out or rotating `ADMIN_SESSION_SECRET` immediately revokes access.

+## PWA / Home screen install

+OrderWorks is installable as a home screen app (PWA) when served from a secure context:

+- Works on `http://localhost` during development.
+- Requires `https://` in production (opening `http://SERVER-IP:PORT` will not offer install in Chrome/Safari).

+If you are behind a reverse proxy/ingress, ensure it terminates TLS and forwards `X-Forwarded-Proto: https` so auth cookies are marked `Secure`.

 ## MakerWorks configuration

 Because OrderWorks now syncs directly from the MakerWorks database, the only MakerWorks-side change required is granting the OrderWorks Postgres user read access to `public.jobs`.
 (The default `postgres` superuser already has this.)
-Remove any previously configured MakerWorks webhooks that pointed at OrderWorks—new jobs will appear automatically as soon as they are saved inside MakerWorks.
+Remove any previously configured MakerWorks webhooks that pointed at OrderWorks-new jobs will appear automatically as soon as they are saved inside MakerWorks.